-- Recall facts about the Roman invasion of Britain - Why were Roman roads built in Britain? - The resistance of Queen Boudicca. - How was Hadrian's wall made? - Understand the religious beliefs of the Romans - Explain what the Roman baths are and how they are used - Identify primary sources showing evidence of the Romans in Chester - Understand the lasting impact that the Roman's had on Chester - Understand the cause of the Roman decline and the effect it had on Britain

-Visit to Chester Walls and Museum.
-Cross curricular link to the features of the River Dee
+- Recall facts about the Roman invasion of Britain - Why did the Romans settle in Chester (in the North West of England)? - Why were Roman roads built in Britain? - Identify primary sources showing evidence of the Romans in Chester - Understand the lasting impact that the Romans had on Chester - Understand the cause of the Roman decline and the effect it had on Britain - Using maps of Chester to identify where we visited - Creating a map of our visit using a key Visit to Chester Walls and Museum, Cross curricular link to the features of the River Dee

-Specific-The Romans, Julias Caeser, Roman baths, empire, emperor, invasion, settlement, migration, resistance, settlers, impact, effects, democracy, culture, withdrawal, conquer, revolt, outpost, Christianity, The Ancient Greeks, architecture, Spartan, Olympics, Athens, Parthenon, Athenian.
+Specific-The Romans, Julius Caesar, Roman baths, empire, emperor, invasion, settlement, migration, resistance, settlers, impact, effects, democracy, culture, withdrawal, conquer, revolt, outpost, Christianity, The Ancient Greeks, architecture, Spartan, Olympics, Athens, Parthenon, Athenian.